Sentiment Analysis

 Viewing and Changing Sentiment

-- Make sure comment mode is opened.
-You will see a green checkmark in the upper-right, but you will not see the Add Widget button.
+- Make sure edit mode is opened.
+You will see a Return to summary button in the upper-right corner.

 - Navigate to your responses.
-There will be a bubble to the left of each indicating sentiment.
-The number is the Sentiment Score, and the color is the sentiment itself.
+There will be an icon to the left of each response indicating sentiment.
+This represents the sentiment score.

-- Note that you are editing the Overall Sentiment of the entire response.
+Qtip: Note that you are editing the Comment Overall Sentiment of the entire response. - Click a new sentiment score.

 Topic Sentiment